ravibpatel/purchase-verifier/README.md

 - `cd purchase-verifier`
 - `npm install` to install the application's dependencies
 - `npm start` to start the application
+- `npm run dist` to build the installer for the application

 ## Change API Key